Water and Sanitation Agency

 The Water And Sanitation Agency (WASA) is a Governmental body responsible for planning, designing, development and maintenance, repair and operations of water supply and sewerage and draining system, as well as collection of Aquifer Water charges.
 A compulsory element of this mandate is to provide a safe, reliable and efficient water supply to satisfy the demand of all government and public sectors.

 History

 Water And Sanitation Agency (WASA) was established by Lahore Development Authority in 1976.
+In February 2026, WASA Lahore completed 50 Years.

 Structure

 The Water And Sanitation Agency (WASA) is chaired by the Managing Director (MD), currently WASA Lahore headed by Mr Ghufran Ahmed, he has over 30 years of experience in Operations, Public Health, Engineering & Management, and further assisted by three Deputy Managing Directors (DMDs) that are DMD (F&R) Finance, Administration and Revenue, DMD (O&M) Operation & Maintenance, and DMD (E) Engineering.

-WASA Faisalabad headed by M.D Amir Aziz, M.D WASA Rawalpindi Mr Muhammad Tanver.

 Functions

 Water And Sanitation Agency (WASA) is essentially responsible for Planning, Designing and Construction of Water Supply for: